kylefox1/Quartz-Test/content/Garden-1/Knowledgebases-2021_0925-V0.1.md

 A knowledge graph of terms that can be used by multiple apps and stakeholders for their knowledge work.

 Making a searchable dashboard.
 Maybe like https://twitter.com/dmihal/status/1389960811020488708 & https://openorgs.info/

+Provides a public API for easy access to data.

 ## Tools